 To promote your webinar, post the webinar announcement on your LinkedIn company page, and to all relevant groups — once a week for three weeks before the webinar starts.

-If your target audience uses LinkedIn a lot, follow these steps.
+If your target audience uses LinkedIn a lot, follow these steps to entice people to attend your webinar.

 1. Join LinkedIn groups similar to your webinar niche.